Prompting, Prompt Fading, Modeling, Instructions, and Rules

 Least-to-mostSkills partly in repertoireRepeated errors before stronger prompts

-Modeling works when the learner can imitate the modeled response and the modeled action contacts reinforcement.
-It is efficient for social, motor, vocational, and daily living skills, but it is not enough when imitation is weak or the model is not salient.
+Modeling works when the learner can imitate the modeled action and the action then contacts reinforcement.
+It is efficient for social, motor, vocational, and daily-living skills.
+It is insufficient when generalized imitation is weak or the model is not salient.
+A video model can increase salience and consistency and is reusable across staff.
+Modeling is itself a response prompt, so it too must be faded to transfer control to the natural cue.

 Test Your Knowledge